crowdsecurity/php-cs-bouncer/docs/DEVELOPER.md

 ```

 For geolocation Unit Test, you should first put 2 free MaxMind databases in the `tests` folder : `GeoLite2-City.mmdb`
-and`GeoLite2-Country.mmdb`.
-You can download these databases by creating a maxmind account and browse to [the download page](https://www.maxmind.com/en/accounts/current/geoip/downloads).
+and `GeoLite2-Country.mmdb`.
+You can download these databases by creating a MaxMind account and browse to [the download page](https://www.maxmind.com/en/accounts/current/geoip/downloads).

 Then, you can run: